 There are a lot of factors that go into this analysis, but let me give you a very basic example.
 Let’s say you use the brand name “TEE MARQEE” for your t-shirts and there’s another company that uses “T.MARKEY” for their hats.
 That’s a problem.
 Because the marks are similar in sound and hats and t-shirts are often produced by the same company (meaning those goods are related), there’s a likelihood of confusion.

-Remember: same or similar mark; related goods and services.
-So, in this case, when consumers hear “T.MARKEY,” they’re going to assume that both the hats and the t-shirts are coming from the same company.
-That’s a likelihood of confusion.
-A trademark does indicates the source of particular goods and services.
+Think back to what a trademark does: it indicates the source of particular goods and services.
 If a trademark creates confusion with another trademark, it’s not really doing its job.
 And the practical effect is that consumers might buy a product expecting it’s from a company that they know and trust, when the product is really from some other company.
 So, under the law, you may not register a trademark that is likely to cause confusion with other marks.

-Yes, it’s true that examining attorneys conduct their own searches of the USPTO database.
+As you can see, there’s a larger explanation of likelihood of confusion, along with some examples.
+The examining attorneys will conduct their own searches of the USPTO database.
 They’re required to, under the law.
 But, they conduct this search after you’ve filed.
 And if their search reveals that your mark is likely to cause confusion with a live trademark in the system, you get a refusal.
 And the Office can’t give you a refund.

 Unfortunately, no. The USPTO will not conduct preliminary trademark searches and it cannot help you assess whether to file.